MohosinMiah/Design-Pattern-In-Java/Structural_Design_Pattern/BridgeDesignPattern.md

 # The Bridge design pattern is a structural design pattern that is used to separate an abstraction (high-level interface or component) from its implementation (low-level details or concrete implementation).
 It allows these two parts to vary independently, which promotes flexibility, maintainability, and extensibility in your code.

 ```
-// Define the abstraction (high-level interface):
+// Define the abstraction (high-level interface)

 public interface RemoteControl {
     void powerOn();